dotnet/razor/docs/contributing/BuildFromSource.md

 ### macOS/Linux

-Building ASP.NET Core on macOS or Linux requires:
+Building Razor Tooling on macOS or Linux requires:

 * If using macOS, you need macOS Sierra or newer.
 * If using Linux, you need a machine with all .NET Core Linux prerequisites: <https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites>